 When you are running a business, every penny counts.
 Investigating ways to save you your taxes keeps capital in the business so that you can continue to grow.
 One of the areas that many businesses look at for tax benefits is insurance, including life insurance.

-Many wonder whether the premiums that they pay each month for their life insurance polices are tax deductible business expenses.
+Many wonder whether the life insurance premiums that they pay each month for their life insurance polices are tax deductible business expenses.
 The simplest answer is “no.” Life insurance premiums are personal expenses that generally are not eligible for deduction.
 However, there are some exceptions.

 - Life Insurance & C Corporations